onestardao/WFGY/TensionUniverse/BlackHole/Q014_bombieri_lang_conjecture.md

 * E_level: E1

-  * A coherent effective encoding for Bombieri-Lang has been specified.
+  * A coherent effective encoding for Bombieri-Lang has been specified:

     * state space structure
     * observables for geometry and rational points